First steps for families

 The Alzheimer Society has information and support programs.
 For more information, contact your local Alzheimer Society.

 [This information is also available in a brochure from your local Alzheimer Society or you can download the brochure from this site.
-Also available is a brochure specifically for those with Alzheimer's disease, First Steps For Those Recently Diagnosed With Alzheimer Disease.
+Also available is a brochure specifically for those with Alzheimer's disease, First Steps.
 For a copy, contact your local Alzheimer Society or download a copy from this site.]